fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 Settings.json and launch.json  for debugging C++ code on a Raspberry Pi Pico using the [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/products/debug-probe/) in combination with Visual Studio Code.

 Tested with Ubuntu Ubuntu 24.04 LTS.
-Works also with Windows Subsystem for Linux V2 (WSL2).
+Works also using Windows Subsystem for Linux V2 (WSL2) on Windows 11

 ## In general